sassoftware/sas-container-recipes/README.md

 ### Kubernetes Ingress Configuration

-The instructions here assume that you will be configuring an Ingress Controller to point to the `sas-via-httpproxy` service.
+The instructions here assume that you will configure an Ingress Controller to point to the `sas-via-httpproxy` service.

 Here is an example of the Ingress configuration that needs to be loaded into Kubernetes.
 This is defining the Ingress path, not the Ingress Controller.
-Create a file called sas-viya.ing and put the following contents in it:
+Create a file called sas-viya.ing and add the following to it:

 ```
 apiVersion: extensions/v1beta1